JuliaGNSS/PositionVelocityTime.jl/README.md

-# PositionVelocityTime.jl (WIP)
+# PositionVelocityTime.jl
-Calculates Positions by using GPSL1 Data
+Calculates position and time by using GNSS data

-This is still work in progress.

 ## Features
 * User Position calculation